 During the COVID-19 pandemic, Placer County is committed to public participation in county government in a manner that is consistent with guidance provided by the County’s Public Health Officer and Governor Newsom’s Executive Orders.

-Placer County will continue to take the following steps to utilize technology to encourage full but remote public participation during the Board of Supervisors meeting on April 7 starting at 9 a.m. and the Planning Commission meeting on April 9 starting at 10 a.m.
+Placer County will continue to take the following steps to utilize technology to encourage full but remote public participation during all Board of Supervisors meetings and Planning Commission meetings.
 These steps are intended to protect everyone, especially those over 65 and those with other medical conditions.

 For the duration of the COVID-19 pandemic, Placer County Board of Supervisors meetings will be conducted telephonically.
 In compliance with the governor’s orders on telephonic meetings, the board chambers will not be open to the public.
 The public’s participation will be limited to the following means:

-- Citizens who wish to comment may use our call-in line at 530-886-1800 to queue for verbal public comment.
-Public comment will be opened for each agenda item in sequence, so be prepared to call in for the specific item you wish to comment on when the Board Chair opens comments for that item.
-Calls will not be connected if public comment has been closed from that item, and callers will be directed to call back if they are calling for a later agenda item.
+- Citizens who wish to comment may call 530-886-1800 to be added to our Call-Back List.
+Public Comment will be opened for each agenda item in sequence, so those who have signed up should be prepared for a staff member to call them back for the specific item when the Board Chair opens public comments for that item.
+After those signed up on Call-Back List have provided verbal comments, the Chair will announce that public comments are closed for that item.

-- Alternatively, residents may submit their comments in writing at the following link: https://www.placer.ca.gov/FormCenter/Clerk-of-the-Board-29/Public-Comment-Submission-157
+- Alternatively, citizens may submit their comments in written form at the following link: https://www.placer.ca.gov/FormCenter/Clerk-of-the-Board-29/Public-Comment-Submission-157.

-- The public may always email comments to the Clerk of the Board at [email protected] or mail the same through the U.S. Postal Service to the county, Attn: Clerk of the Board, 175 Fulweiler Avenue, Auburn, CA 95603
+- The public may always email comments to the Clerk of the Board [email protected] or mail the same through the U.S. Postal Service to the County, Attn: Clerk of the Board, 175 Fulweiler Avenue, Auburn, CA 95603.

-- All public comments received prior to 8 a.m. the day of the meeting will be provided to the board members electronically or in written format
+- All written or emailed public comments received prior to 5 p.m. the day prior to the meeting will be provided to the Board members electronically or in written format.

-- Emails received through the clerk’s email address above during the meeting become part of the record for the board meeting and retained by the clerk
+- Emails received through the Clerk’s email address above during the meeting will still become part of the record for the Board meeting and retained by the Clerk.